 Hearts of the Community

 The Hearts of the Community is offered to individuals and organizations that have served Sacred Heart Academy and the greater community.
 Recipients exemplify the spirit of community, compassion, and commitment.
-Awards were presented during a Mass of Celebration on the joyous Feast of the Epiphany, Friday, January 4, 2013.
+Awards are presented during a Mass of Celebration on the joyous Feast of the Epiphany.